gpanders/pushbroom/README.md

     Trash = ~/.Trash
     NumDays = 30

-This means that, by default, Pushbroom will monitor your ~/Downloads folder and move any file or folder older than 30 days into your ~/.Trash directory.
+This means that, by default, `pushbroom` will monitor your ~/Downloads folder and move any file or folder older than 30 days into your ~/.Trash directory.

 If you don't want to move files into ~/.Trash but instead want to just delete